jaksatomovic/covid-statistics/README.md

 And of course Application itself is open source with a [public repository][git-repo-url] on GitLab.

+If you have issues with commons-api lib: https://github.com/jaksatomovic/commons-api jar file in include inside folder lib/

 ## Installation

 Application requires Postgres Database and Java 8 to run.